 There was so much more to all the things old Doc Wallace did for our little community, I remember riding with Mom and Dad several different times when we would need to haul one of the oil field workers who had been injured into town to get them patched up.
 Eventually he closed his office, and our town never had another doctor.
 He was a wonderful person and missed by many.

-Happy Dancers -Paint Party Friday
+The Journey Begins -Paint Party Friday